pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

     |  hp_read_wf               |          7168 |           7296 |          7504 |
     |  hp_read_swf              |          4152 |           4188 |          4256 |

-The table above reports quantiles the total runtime for 1000 traversals, after one million repetitions.
+The table above reports quantiles for the total runtime of 1000 pointer dereferences, after one million repetitions.

 [^did-not-randomize-codegen]: Although I did compare several independent executions and confirmed the reported cycle counts were stable, I did not try to randomise code generation... mostly because I'm not looking for super fine differences as much as close enough runtimes.
 Hopefully, aligning functions to 256 bytes leveled some bias away.

-We're looking at a baseline of 4 cycles/node traversal (the L1 cache latency), regardless of unrolling.
+We're looking at a baseline of 4 cycles/pointer dereference (the L1 cache latency), regardless of unrolling.
 The only implementation with an actual fence or atomic operation, `hp_read_explicit` fares pretty badly, at more than 5x the latency.
 Replacing that fence with a